Priscilla Presley Speaks Out About Lisa Marie Drama, Says She Has Granddaughters

 Recently, Lisa Marie Presley claimed that her 8-year-old twin girls were in state’s custody amid her bitter divorce battle; now her mom Priscilla is speaking out about the situation.
 According to Lisa Marie, only child of legendary rocker Elvis Presley, her daughters Finley and Harper were taken into protective custody after she found disturbing, sexually explicit images of children on the electronic devices of her estranged husband, Michael Lockwood.

 According to legal documents filed by Lisa Marie on February 7, she discovered the images on her estranged husband’s laptop (she claims authorities ultimately confiscated at least 80 devices belonging to Lockwood) last summer.
-In her court filing, intended to convince a judge not to order her to play spousal support, Presley said she was “shocked and horrified and sick to my stomach” after finding the unthinkable photos and videos.
+In her court filing, intended to convince a judge not to order her to pay spousal support, Presley said she was “shocked and horrified and sick to my stomach” after finding the unthinkable photos and videos.

 Try and tell me young Priscilla Presley wasn't the prettiest lil thing pic.twitter.com/Awu93bkOi6